decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 Groups keep track of all entities in the scene that have certain components in them.
 Once a group is created, it automatically keeps its list up to date with each new entity or component that is added or removed.

-Entity groups can be referenced by systems as they update the scene.
 If you attempt to update all the entities in the scene on every frame, that can sometimes have a significant cost in performance.
 By referring only to the entities in a group, you ensure you're only dealing with those that are relevant.

+Entity groups can be referenced by the functions in a system, typically an `update()` function will loop over each entity in the group performing the same actions.

 ## Putting it all together

 The _engine_ is what sits in between _entities_ and _components_ on one hand and _systems_ and _entity groups_ on the other.
 It calls system's functions, updates groups when entities are added, etc.

 All of the values stored in the components in the scene represent the scene's state at that point in time.
-With every frame of the game loop, the engine runs each of the systems to update their values.
+With every frame of the game loop, the engine runs the `update()` function of each of the systems to update the values stored in the components.

 After all the systems run, the components on each entity will have new values.
 When the engine renders the scene, it will use these new updated values and users will see the entities change to match their new states.